ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 Note that our icon must be in `.ico` file format.
 We can convert from `.png` using this [link](https://convertico.com/).

-Once we have our main window ready, we will continue by defining our grid layout.
-If we recall from our GUI concept sketch, we have 2 main columns: The first one for the left side bar, and the second one containing everything else.
+Once our main window is ready, we will continue defining our grid layout.
+From our GUI concept sketch, we have two primary columns: The first for the left sidebar and the second for everything else.

-We can achieve this layout by specifying a grid of 2 columns, and 1 row:
+We can achieve this layout by specifying a grid of 2 columns and 1 row:

 ##### **Code**
 ```Python